Lufthansa pilots threaten more strikes as long haul hit

 RISING COST

-Lufthansa failed in an attempt to get a temporary injunction against the strikes after a labour court in Frankfurt said the strike was in compliance with the law.
+Lufthansa failed in an attempt to get a temporary injunction against the strikes after a labor court in Frankfurt said the strike was in compliance with the law.

 The repeated strikes have led some analysts to question whether Lufthansa may have to revise its profit target for the second time this year.
-The airline is currently aiming for 1 billion euros (804,964 million pounds) in 2014 operating profit.
+The airline is currently aiming for 1 billion euros ($1.3 billion) in 2014 operating profit.

 Lufthansa has so far put the cost of the strikes this year, which include walkouts early in 2014 by security staff at Frankfurt airport, at around 70 million euros, but analysts estimate that figure could rise to around 100 million.